Lerie82/webframe/README.md

 A Web library for template development.

 ## Usage
 You must include the library.
-You can view code samples in the index.php file.
+You can view code samples in the **EXAMPLES** file.

 ## Configuration
 You can configure the core script using the following pre-defined JSON properties in the file named **config**.